-Monthly mean sea-surface pressures over the North Atlantic are published in Die Grosswetterlagen Europas by Deutscher Wetterdierst, Dffenbach, Federal Republic of Germany.
-The long-term mean pressure patterns are dominated by the Icelandic Low, a low pressure system centered between Greenland and Iceland, and the Bermuda-Azores High, a high pressure system centered between Florida and northern Africa (Thompson and Hazen, 1983).
+system centered between Florida and northern Africa (Thompson and Hazen, 1983).
 The strengths of the Low and High vary seasonally from winter maximum to summer minimum.
-Seasonal anomalies of the sea-surface pressure for 1988 relative to the 1951-80 means are shown in Fig. 17.
+Seasonal anomalies of the seasurface pressure for 1988 relative to the 1951-80 means are shown in Fig. 17.
 Winter covers December 1987 to February 1988, spring is March to May, summer is June to August and autumn is September to November.

-In winter, there was an intensification of both the Icelandic Low and the Bermuda-Azores High.
+In winter, there was an intensification of both the lcelandic Low and the Bermuda-Azores High.
 The Low was 4.5 mb below normal and the High was 3.8 mb above normal.
-This pattern would have resulted in strenghtened westerly winds over the Northwest Atlantic.
+This pattern would have resulted in strengthened westerly winds over the Northwest Atlantic.
 Over the Labrador Sea and Labrador coast stronger northwesterlies would have been expected.
 During spring the pressure anomalies were generally weak with a preponderance of positive values over most of the North Atlantic.
 The intensification of the Icelandic Low and Azores High was also evident in the summer pressure anomalies.
 The positive anomalies formed a broad band extending from Florida to Western Europe with a peak of 3.4 mb above normal situated on the eastern side of the Atlantic (Fig. 17).
 The autumn pressure pattern was dominated by high anomalies in the region between Iceland and the United Kingdom whereas elsewhere in the North Atlantic the anomalies were typically weak.